 INTRODUCTION TO ACCOUNTING Semester Block, 1 Unit Unleveled 0801 This course introduces students to many of the financial skills necessary to successfully run a household, as well as basic business skills.
 Topics include writing and recording checks for both business and personal accounts, including reconciling checking accounts; banking, including selecting an account, and depositing and withdrawing funds; budgeting for individuals, families, and businesses; and activities encountered in cashiering, retail sales, purchasing and payroll.
 The course provides an excellent foundation for Accounting 1 and may not be taken by students who have passed Accounting 1.
-ACCOUNTING 1 Semester Block, 1 Unit Academic 0802 Grades 9-12 This course provides an understanding of basic accounting concepts in preparation for employment or further study.
+ACCOUNTING 1 Semester Block, 1 Unit Academic 0802 This course provides an understanding of basic accounting concepts in preparation for employment or further study.
 The student learns to classify and record financial information.
 Upon completion of the course, the student should be able to maintain a set of books for a service business organized as a proprietorship and for a merchandising business organized as a partnership.
 The student should also have acquired life skills for personal business use.
 The course will also include spreadsheet applications and Internet activities.
 ACCOUNTING 2 Semester Block, 1 Unit Accelerated 0803 Grades 10-12 Prerequisite Accounting 1 This course prepares the student for entry-level accounting positions and provides a foundation for further study.
 Coursework includes departmental accounting, adjustments, partnerships, budgetary controls, corporate accounting, inventory costing methods, plant assets, and depreciation.
-Spreadsheet programs, Internet activities and automated business simulations will provide the students with the necessary technology.

-MICROSOFT OFFICE: WORD, EXCEL & POWERPOINT

-Semester Block, 1 Unit Unleveled 0804 Grades 9-12 This course is a foundational course for every subject, not exclusive to business subjects.
+Spreadsheet programs, Internet activities, and automated business simulations will provide the students with the necessary technology.
+MICROSOFT OFFICE: WORD, EXCEL & POWERPOINT Semester Block, 1 Unit Unleveled 0804 This course is a foundational course for every subject, not exclusive to business subjects.
 This course provides proper keyboarding techniques on the computer.
 The touch-typing method is strongly emphasized.
 The course is designed for every student's computer needs.
 Students will create documents using Microsoft Office, an integrated software package for word processing (Word) and spreadsheet (Excel).

-MICROSOFT OFFICE-Core Microsoft Certification

-Semester Block, 1 Unit Accelerated 0805 Grades 10-12

-Prerequisite: Microsoft Office Teacher recommendation required

-In this challenging course, students will be trained on the industry-standard Microsoft Office Professional software package, which includes Word, Excel, PowerPoint, and Access.
+MICROSOFT OFFICE-Core Microsoft Certification Semester Block, 1 Unit Accelerated 0805 Grades 10-12 Prerequisite: Microsoft Office Teacher recommendation required Students will be trained on the industry-standard Microsoft Office Professional software package in this challenging course, which includes Word, Excel, PowerPoint, and Access.
 In a partnership with the PA Department of Education and Microsoft Corporation, students will have the opportunity to train and work towards their Microsoft Office Specialist certifications.
 Students test for Core Level certification in one or more of the software applications in the Business Department's approved Microsoft Authorized Testing Center.
+ENTREPRENEURSHIP Semester Block, 1 Unit Accelerated 0812 This course promotes awareness of small business ownership and its importance in our economy by introducing the concept of entrepreneurship vs. business management, entrepreneurship as a career path, and a realistic framework for starting a business.
+Students will research and create a real product or service, which will then be sold in the local community.
+All profits will be donated to a charity chosen by the students.
+Extensive use of Microsoft Office is utilized in this class, so students should be familiar with this program.